 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its Governance Framework, including the system of internal control.
-The review of effectiveness is informed by the work of the Senior Management Team, who has responsibility for the development and maintenance of the governance environment.
+This is the responsibility of the Council's Leadership Team, who has responsibility for the development and maintenance of the governance environment.
+The Leadership Team contains the Council's Chief Executive, two Strategic Directors, together with the Legal and Democratic Services Manager in their role as Monitoring Officer

-This is backed up by Internal Audit reports on the audits conducted through the year, and also by recommendations made by the External Auditors, together with any other review agencies and inspectorates.
+The Leadership Team works closely with Elected Members to deliver the Council's vision and values.
+The review of effectiveness is informed by the work of the Council's Leadership Team.
+This is supplemented by Internal Audit reports on work conducted through the year, from recommendations made by the External Auditor, together with any other review agencies and inspectorates.

-As part of an on-going review, the overall framework was strengthened in 2016/17 following a work programme arising out the Governance Statement for the previous year 2015/16.
-These are detailed in Section E.
+As part of an on-going review, the overall framework was strengthened in 2017/18 following a work programme arising out the Governance Statement for the previous year 2016/17.
+Actions are detailed in Section E.

-The overall processes and indicators that have been applied in maintaining and reviewing the effectiveness of internal control during the year 2016/17 are set out in the following sections.
+The overall processes and indicators that have been applied in maintaining and reviewing the effectiveness of internal control during the year 2017/18 are set out in the following sections.